 He also cautions, “There are sometimes discrepancies between what is published about who is in a provider network and who is actually in that network on the day somebody uses services.”
 As such, consumers who checked the network and are later told they received out-of-network care should be able to make a pretty compelling argument with their insurance company.

 If you do receive out-of-network emergency care, be proactive.
-Make the unknowns known and start discussing options with your insurance company as well as provider billing departments.
+Start discussing options with your insurance company as well as provider billing departments.

-As for the situation mentioned earlier, CBS News reported that Rothbauer was able to work with her insurance company and the hospital where she received care to reduce the total out-of-pocket amount owed.
+As for the situation mentioned earlier, CBS News later reported that Rothbauer was able to work with her insurance company and the hospital to reduce the total out-of-pocket amount owed.

 When shopping for a health insurance plan, pay attention to out-of-network benefits for emergency and non-emergency care.
-Carefully consider plan networks.
-Which providers and hospitals are near where you live and work?
-Are they in network or out of network for your chosen plan?
+Carefully consider plan networks and which providers and hospitals are near where you live and work.
 Would another plan offer more options?
-Where else could you go in case of an emergency?
+Where else can you go in case of an emergency?
 The answers to these questions may influence your decision.